 Decorations

-Fifteen out of the 17 sections of the tomb are decorated with thousands and thousands of raised-relief hieroglyphic funerary texts, prayers and spells taken from ancient religious books intended to protect and guide the dead King to the afterlife.
-There are many cartouches holding the many different names of the Pharaoh.
+Fifteen of the 17 sections of the tomb are decorated with thousands of raised-relief hieroglyphic funerary texts, prayers, and spells taken from ancient religious books intended to protect and guide the dead King to the afterlife.
+There are also many cartouches holding the Pharaoh’s many different names.

 Additionally, there are so many beautifully, vividly coloured paintings, either of the Seti I with the gods or depicting scenes from religious books, such as showing priests performing religious rituals.

-The ceiling of the entire tomb is also decorated.
-Some parts have paintings of the gods, and others were just painted in a deep blue colour with gold stars representing the night sky, just like the ceiling of the tomb of Queen Nefertari.
+The entire tomb’s ceiling is also decorated.
+Some parts have paintings of the gods, and others are just deep blue with gold stars representing the night sky, like the ceiling of Queen Nefertari’s tomb.

 Discovery

 The tomb was discovered by Italian Egyptologist Giovanni Batista Belzoni precisely on 16 October 1817.
-Once he opened the door and stepped in, he immediately realised he was before something no one had encountered before.
+Once he opened the door and stepped in, he immediately realised he was before something no one had encountered.

-As Belzoni was descending the corridors and stairways, he apparently felt hypnotised by the thought of discovering the unknown, just like how Alice chased the pink-eyed white rabbit down his hole out of curiosity and mesmerisation.
+As Belzoni descended the corridors and stairways, he felt hypnotised by the thought of discovering the unknown, just like Alice chased the pink-eyed white rabbit down his hole out of curiosity and mesmerisation.
 Belzoni found walls with perfect raised reliefs, pillars with paintings in excellent condition, looking so fresh and vivid as if they were done the day before, and thousands of symbols he had no idea what they meant.

 Damage

-Yet, we cannot but say it would have been much better if the tomb had remained undiscovered.
+Yet, we cannot say it would have been much better if the tomb had remained undiscovered.

-Ever since it was discovered in 1817 and until the early 1950s, the tomb was exposed to robbery and damage first by the very person who discovered it, Belzoni himself, and later by others who excavated it.
+Since it was discovered in 1817 and until the early 1950s, the tomb was exposed to robbery and damage first by the person who found it, Belzoni himself, and later by others who excavated it.

-Despite him being an Egyptologist and all who theoretically should have the deepest appreciation for Egyptian Civilisation, it seems like Belzoni had shown no respect whatsoever to the King nor to his sacred tomb.
+Despite him being an Egyptologist and all who theoretically should have the most profound appreciation for Egyptian Civilisation, it seems like Belzoni had shown no respect to the King or his sacred tomb.
 Instead of celebrating and preserving the architectural masterpiece he discovered, he destroyed and robbed it.

-At first, Belzoni wanted to copy the artwork displayed on the walls of the tomb.
-So he applied a technique called squeezes, where he used plaster, wet wax and paper, pressed them against the paintings and let them dry to create a negative impression of them.
-While he somewhat succeeded in that, he damaged the paintings as their colours were taken away.
+At first, Belzoni wanted to copy the artwork on the tomb walls.
+So he applied a technique called squeezes, using plaster, wet wax, and paper, pressed them against the paintings, and let them dry to create a negative impression of them.
+While somewhat succeeding, he damaged the paintings as their colours were removed.

 In addition, Belzoni illegally cut big relief pieces and sent them to Europe.
-He also flooded the tomb when he removed the rubble that blocked floodwaters for thousands of years.
-This unfortunately damaged the reliefs of Entryway A.
+He also flooded the tomb when he removed the rubble that had blocked floodwaters for thousands of years, damaging the reliefs of Entryway A.

-In the 1950s, excavations took their toll on the tomb as well and caused some walls to crack and others to collapse completely.
-This eventually made some tomb chambers unstable and, therefore, risky to be in.
-Visits also had their share in damaging the tomb as tourism was not well controlled or regulated, so the tombs were open and closed most of the time during the second half of the 20th century.
+In the 1950s, excavations also damaged the tomb, causing some walls to crack and others to collapse completely.
+This eventually made some tomb chambers unstable and, therefore, risky to enter.
+Visits also damaged the tomb, as tourism was not well controlled or regulated, so the tombs were open and closed most of the time during the second half of the 20th century.

-It was not until the early 21st century that the tomb started getting some proper attention and underwent restoration and preservation work using the latest technology.
-This made the Egyptian Authorities reopen the tomb for visits but at a pretty high price.
+It was not until the early 21st century that the tomb got proper attention and underwent restoration and preservation using the latest technology.
+This made the Egyptian Authorities reopen the tomb for visits, but at a pretty high price.
 A foreign tourist ticket is worth EGP 1000, while Egyptians pay EGP 500 or EGP 250 if they are students.

-The Valley of the Kings is a rich necropolis where so many magnificent royal tombs welcome thousands of visitors day in and day out.
-Yet, opposite it, on the eastern bank of the Nile, is Luxor, where the enchanting architectural achievements of all those royals are located and whose visit is literally a one-in-a-lifetime, never-to-miss experience.
+The Valley of the Kings is a rich necropolis where so many magnificent royal tombs welcome thousands of visitors daily.
+Yet, opposite it, on the eastern bank of the Nile, is Luxor, where the enchanting architectural achievements of all those royals are located and whose visit is a one-in-a-lifetime, never-to-miss experience.